-Identify and diagnose diseased and injured bodily structures like bones, and use the latest technology to design, construct, and surgically create solutions.
+Identify and diagnose diseased and injured bodily structures like bones and ligaments, then design and implement surgical solutions. using simulated surgery.

-Learn how to make proper incisions and suture them once finished.
-Embrace innovation as you plan your surgical procedure.
-If you don’t have what you need, how will you improvise?
-Explore minimally invasive techniques like laparoscopic surgery.
+Practice basic pre-op procedures.
+Learn how to accurately place and properly execute incisions and suture them once finished.
+Embrace innovation as you plan your surgical procedure, and explore minimally invasive techniques like laparoscopic surgery.

-Place a stent in a simulated clogged artery or reinforce a shattered femur.
-Using available tools and resources, design and insert a device that successfully repairs a patient’s ailment.
+Place a stent in a simulated clogged artery or reinforce an AC joint tear.
+Using available tools and resources, design and insert a device that successfully addresses the problem.

 Dr. Christian Arbelaez is the Vice Chair of Academic Affairs at Brown Emergency Medicine at Rhode Island, Hasbro Children’s, The Miriam, and Newport Hospitals.
 He is an Associate Professor at The Alpert Medical School of Brown University.
 Arbelaez is an internationally renowned and recognized innovative leader and expert in international emergency care delivery systems and public health and policy who has worked to improve the international emergency care delivery and public health systems in more than 10 countries with a focus in Latin America.